Skip to main content

 • Jump

-You can adjust the global ones on the Global Values settings.
+You can adjust the global ones on the Engine Fields settings.

 The global acceleration, gravity, and jump values are used automatically for the Platformer Behaviour.